wurmlab/SBC361-programming-in-R/practical1.md

 # Extra section!

 ## Data input from files
 Open source data plays an increasingly important role recently, so it is vital to know how to input the data with various formats into your program.
 Choosing the right way of importing data will save you time and boost your efficiency when cleaning the data.
-To test your abilities, download river.csv and kaiser.xls and try loading them into R.
+To test your abilities, download  [longevity_genes/longevity_genes.csv](http://genomics.senescence.info/longevity/longevity_genes.zip) and [TableS2.xls](http://genomics.senescence.info/diet/TableS2.xls) and try loading them into R.
 ```
-river_data  <- read.csv(“river.csv”)      # if you’re in the right directory
+longevity_genes_data  <- read.csv(“river.csv”)               # if you’re in the right directory
-river_data  <- read.csv(file.choose())    # to choose the file
+longevity_genes_data  <- read.csv(file.choose())             # to choose the file
-kaiser_data <- read.xls(“kaiser.xls”, sheet = 1)
 # try to figure out how to import Excel spreadsheets into R,
-# which is an excessively discussed topic online
+# which is an excessively discussed topic online.
+For more information on how
+# to import files, see Quick-R (http://www.statmethods.net/input/importingdata.html).
 ```

 ## Setting the working directory